turkeyes/codecharts/README.md

 `python3 -m http.server`

 3. Take your web browser to http://localhost:8000/ and try the task!

-(Note: data will not be submitted)
+Note: data will not be submitted anywhere.
+The task needs to be configured to run with a backend or a crowdsourcing platform that offers a backend like Amazon's Mechanical Turk (MTurk).
+Please see https://github.com/a-newman/mturk-api-notebook for an example of how to deploy the task on MTurk once all the experimental files have been hosted on a public webpage.
+Alternatively, the https://github.com/turkeyes/codecharts/tree/print_data branch of this repository contains a version that downloads the collected data from the task to a local file.
+You can use this to test your task before launching it with a backend, or you can use this as-is to collect data with local participants without hosting a backend.

 ## Testing on your own data